 Cutting the Pre-Fab Door at an Angle & Adding MDF

 Jason cut the corner off the top of the door to match the angle of the roof line.
 He used 1/4 inch MDF strips to give a little more interest to the door on both sides.

 Hanging the Angled Door

 Once Jason finished the door we hung it up and I couldn’t more excited with how it turned out.

 Adding the Trim to the Angled Doorway

 We finished the trim around the door.

-I painted everything white to brighten the room and have the door pop against the navy walls.
+I painted everything semi gloss white to brighten the room & have the angled door pop against the navy walls.